PerfectGym/ClientPortal.Embed/README.md

 Changes client portal language.

-Laguage code is a two letters string standarized by ISO 639-1.
+Language code is a two letters string standardized by ISO 639-1.

 ### `isUserLoggedIn`